superbrave/php-assessment/README.md

 ## Additional info

 - You may fork this repository
-- You may provide a README.md for instructions
+- You may provide a README.md for instructions and a detailed explanation